addreas/cue-controller/docs/api/cuebuild.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Namespace of the referent, defaults to the Kustomization namespace</p>
+<p>Namespace of the referent, defaults to the CueBuild namespace</p>
 </td>
 </tr>
 </tbody>